- Safety and Health Topics

 The Institute for Nanoelectronics and Computing.
 The Institute, created by NASA, is an engineering, technology and research center developing new devices for computation and sensing as well as new assembly and systems for NASA missions.
 The Institute's webpage provides information on workshops and programs, presentations, and the latest news on nanoelectronics.

 Communication from the Commission - Towards a European Strategy for Nanotechnology.
-Commission of the European Communities (2004, December 5), 94 KB PDF, 25 pages.
+Commission of the European Communities (December 5, 2004).
 The communication describes a strategy for responsible development of nanotechnology, including potential uses of nanomaterials, worldwide research and development activities, investment in nanotechnology, and the need to integrate public and environmental risk assessment into research and development activities.

 Opportunities and risks of Nanotechnologies.
 2.61 MB PDF, 46 pages.
 The Allianz Center for Technology and Allianz Global Risks, in cooperation with the Organization for Economic Cooperation and Development (OECD) International Futures Programme, has reviewed the likely economic impact, investment possibilities, and potential risks of nanotechnologies from their perspective.
 The report includes a discussion on present and future areas of nanotechnology application as well as nanotechnology market prospects and opportunities in areas such as medicine, food and agriculture and energy.